FOGO

 The clubroom at Stan Twight Reserve has been identified as needing an upgrade and expansion in order to be functional for current and future community needs.
 The reserve site layout will also be reconfigured to maximise the active open space available.

-This project is currently scheduled for construction in the 2023/2024 financial year.
-There is a requirement for a revised site analysis and master plan that takes into account previous studies of the site, functional requirements for the stakeholders of the reserve, and the City’s need to meet participation trends and maximise use of the facility.
+This project is currently scheduled to commence construction in 2024/2025.
+A master plan was completed in 2022 inclusive of previous studies of the site, functional requirements for stakeholders of the reserve, and the City’s need to meet participation trends and maximise use of the facility.

 Stan Twight Reserve AFL Goals Stan Twight Reserve AFL Goals